Dairy Queen

-Dairy Queen (DQ) is an American chain of soft serve ice cream and fast food restaurants headquartered in Bloomington, Minnesota, United States.
-It was owned and operated by Sherb Noble and opened on June 22, 1940.
-It serves a variety of its own original frozen products that vary from location to location.
+International Dairy Queen, Inc. (DQ) is an American multinational fast food restaurant chain founded in 1940 and headquartered in Bloomington, Minnesota.
+The first Dairy Queen was owned and operated by Sherb Noble and opened on June 22, 1940, in Joliet, Illinois.
+It serves a variety of hot and fried food, as well as original frozen dairy products that vary from location to location.